vatpac-technology/sops/docs/terminal/adelaide.md

   <figcaption>AD TCU Structure</figcaption>
 </figure>

+## Arrival Procedures
+### Jets
+Jet aircraft will be assigned the relevant Alpha or Zulu STAR to Runway 23 or 05.

+### Non-Jets
+Non-Jet aircraft will be processed via a combination of:

+- Non-jet Victor STARs for VSA
+- Alpha/Whiskey/Xray/Yankee/Zulu STARs for IAP
+- No STAR, expecting vectors or direct tracking for VSA or IAP

+!!! tip
+    Refer to the [TBD page](../enroute/Melbourne%20Centre/TBD.md#ypad-star-assignment) for more details on the ATIS conditions and feeder fix combinations which will determine how each aircraft is processed.

 ## Scenic Coastal Flights
 VFR aircraft may transit the control zone tracking coastal north or southbound, generally at `A005`. **AD TCU** is responsible for ensuring these aircraft remain separated from aircraft arriving/departing at YPAD and may delegate this responsibility to **AD ADC**.